-A host of factors is considered before the lender approves the requested loan amount - one of the crucial ones being the Loan-to-Value Ratio (LTV).
+A host of factors is considered before the lender approves the requested loan amount - one of the crucial ones being the LTV, meaning Loan-to-Value ratio.
 The LTV ratio, expressed in percentage, refers to the portion of the property value you are eligible to get as the approved loan amount.

 Assume the lender permits an LTV ratio of 70% of the property value.
 If your property is valued at Rs.1 Crore, you will be permitted to borrow up to Rs.70 Lakh, provided you meet the lender's other eligibility criteria.

 Note that this example is explanatory and is not to be relied on for actual LTV calculations during loan preparations.

 Additional Read: Understanding Stamp Duty and Property Registration Charges

 The RBI’s Guidelines on the Loan to Value Ratio

 The Reserve Bank of India (RBI) has a set of guidelines for the LTV ratio on Home Loans.

 - Lenders can sanction up to 90% of the property’s value for Home Loan amounts worth Rs.30 Lakh

 - Lenders can sanction up to 80% of the property’s value for Home Loan amounts ranging between Rs.30 Lakh and Rs.75 Lakh

 - Lenders can sanction only up to 75% of the property’s value if the Home Loan amount exceeds Rs.75 Lakh